oxygen-dioxide/OpenUtau-Wiki/character.yaml.md

 ### About character.yaml
 - `character.yaml` is the file used to store extra info that OpenUtau needs that cannot be captured by the traditional UTAU voicebank file set.
 - Note that this is a [YAML](https://en.wikipedia.org/wiki/YAML) file.
-If you manually edit it, make sure you create a valid YAML file.
-Especially note that you need exactly one space after ":".
+If you manually edit it, make sure you create a valid YAML file, especially you need exactly one space after ":".
 You may try to use a web YAML editor like [this one](https://codebeautify.org/yaml-editor-online).
 - Every field is optional at the moment.

 ### Character Info